SlavaMelanko/cpp20/README.md

 <a name="coroutines"></a>
 ## Coroutines

-> :point_up: The term coroutine was coined by Melvin Conway in 1958.
-Boost has had several coroutine libraries at least since 2009 and some C coroutine libraries were well known since 2000.
+> :clock1: The term coroutine was coined by Melvin Conway in 1958.
+> Boost has had several coroutine libraries at least since 2009 and some C coroutine libraries were well known since 2000.

 :bookmark: Coroutines are generalised functions that: